hassansalehe/PLnotes/C++.md

 One usage scenario is clearing a bit at kth location in a given integer n:
 `n = n & ~(1 << 31 | 1 << k)`

+* The `bitset` class template stores binary representation of values.
+It has very useful bit access functions like `count()` which returns number of 1s

 ### File maniputations
 #### Reading from a file